chewbakartik/murphpad-zmk-config/README.md

 If you accidentally flashed with firmware for a different *board* like the nice!60 rather than [a *shield* for the nice!nano](https://zmk.dev/docs/hardware#pro_micro), the bootloader may have been overwritten.

 Unfortunately, you won't be able to simply reflash with nice!nano firmware and get things back to normal if this is the case.
 [Follow Nice's instructions to reflash the bootloader](https://nicekeyboards.com/docs/nice-nano/troubleshooting#my-nicenano-seems-to-be-acting-up-and-i-want-to-re-flash-the-bootloader).

+### Basic Bluetooth Info

+- Each connection is saved to a profile on the board.
+To connect to a new device, you must select a new profile (`&bt BT_PRV`/`&bt BT_NXT`).
+- If a connection has previously been saved to that profile, it will have to be cleared (`&bt BT_CLR`) before the profile can be re-used.
+- By default, there are five profiles available.
+The keyboard will try to maintain its connection with all devices, and only send output to the one that is selected.
+- Split keyboards have a `central` half (left) and a `peripheral` half (right).
+The central half connects to the device, while the peripheral half only connects to the central half.

+#### Can't connect or stay connected?

+1. Clear the profile before attempting to pair, even if it hasn't been used.
+Junk data in flash memory may be interfering with the connection.
+2. If the connection is unstable, increase the transmit power of the Bluetooth radio on your board by setting `CONFIG_BT_CTLR_TX_PWR_PLUS_8=y`.
+Certain boards may be able to crank the transmit power up farther; see [ZMK's documentation for more info](https://zmk.dev/docs/troubleshooting#connectivity-issues).

+#### Powering the board via USB?

+Until instructed otherwise, the firmware will try to send output over USB even if it is connected via Bluetooth.
+It can't tell if it's connected to something like a power bank.
+To change this default, add `&out OUT_BLE` to your keymap and press the key to default to Bluetooth instead.
+ - `&out OUT_TOG` will allow you to toggle the preference for Bluetooth vs USB.

+This setting will be remembered until forcibly cleared by flashing the `settings_reset` firmware, so the key mapping can be removed afterward.

+#### Having trouble re-connecting?

+Old connections must be cleared on *both* the device and the keyboard.
+If you don't remember which profile was used to connect to a specific device, this may mean cycling through each and clearing them one by one.
+[See ZMK's documentation for more info](https://zmk.dev/docs/behaviors/bluetooth#bluetooth-pairing-and-profiles).

+As a last resort, try flashing the `settings_reset` firmware for your board; this will force-clear everything.

+#### Split keyboard woes?

+Remember that the peripheral (right) half will not output anything by itself; it must be paired with a central (left) half.
+If the two halves have failed to pair, [follow these instructions to flash the `settings_reset` firmware to both halves](https://zmk.dev/docs/troubleshooting#reset-split-keyboard-procedure).

 ## Further Troubleshooting Resources